samaea/AzureDevOpsAppService/readme.md

    ![](./assets/cicdquickstart-jan2018/cdshot5.png)

 11. Select the **Variables** tab, followed by the **Pipeline variables**.
 The red highlighted issues here are the two **Password** values.
 You will need to select the **Lock** icon next to them and type in a new one, you can use the password of **Pa$$w0rd01** if you wish.
 For the rest of the values although not highlighted in **Red** you **must** change these also to be unique value by adding "labuserX" (with X being your lab user number) to the end of them.
-We are deploying live web services and this is to ensure naming values rae unique as required by the services.See the bullet notes below when determining the values required.
+We are deploying live web services and this is to ensure naming values rae unique as required by the services.
+See the bullet notes below when determining the values required.

 **For Lab users**, please ensure input the name of the preprovisioned Azure resource group, which would be PartsUnlimited-WebApp-LabUser**X**-RG where **X** is your lab user number.